 As we stated above, “A trust is a right of property, real or personal, held by one party for the benefit of another.” or, more exactly, a trust becomes the owner of your property instead of you, but remains under your control (you are the Trustee); for the benefit of you and/or your family.
 In other words, you still keep control and use, but designate the eventual ownership, after you can’t own it anymore.

 A trust is better than a will.
 A will is basically a guide for a judge to make his determinations.
 Wills are often disputed and must be expensively supervised by the court.
-A judge can easily determine results contrary to wishes of the creator, and usually high unnecessary expense, as well as wasted time.
+A judge can easily determine results contrary to wishes of the creator, usually at the cost of high unnecessary expense, as well as wasted time.

-Fortunately, a trust can eliminate the court supervision, can eliminate court costs, can provide for un-interrupted management, can operate exactly as you planned it, and can be managed by people you selected yourself, without interferance, and without delays.
+Fortunately, a trust can eliminate the court supervision, eliminate court costs, provide for uninterrupted management, and operate exactly as you planned it, all while managed by people you selected yourself, without interference, and without delays.